Persistence properties of a Camassa-Holm type equation with $(n+1)-$order non-linearities: Proof of the main results

 In addition, noticing that if $h\in L^1(\R)\cap L^\infty(\R)$, then $h\in L^r(\R)$, for all $1\leq r\leq \infty$, from which we have

-Finally, in the next pages we make use of several claims, whose demonstrations are left to the Appendix.
-This is done in order to allow a more fluid reading and understanding of the demonstration and avoid moderately lengthy technical demonstrations of parts of the theorems.
+Finally, in the next pages we make use of two claims, whose demonstrations are left to the Appendix.
+This is done in order to allow a more fluid reading and understanding of the demonstration and avoid moderately lengthy technical parts of the theorems.